|

 William F.

-Sims b. abt 1834 in KY who bought the entry of
+Sims b. abt 1834 KY bought the entry of

 Sam & Len

-Bobbitt to land on Big Creek in Craighead Co. in the year 1843.
+Bobbitt to land on Big Creek in Craighead Co. in year 1843.

 Martha Ann Sims, John Sims, W.T.
 Sims, Dick Sims, Edward Green Sims, Joe Sims, Lawson